 Students majoring in organic or bio-organic chemistry must prepare and defend an original research proposal, usually after passing the Admission to Candidacy examination.

 Specific inquiries from prospective graduate students are welcomed and should be addressed to the graduate field office or to any faculty member in the field.
-A brochure, Graduate Study in Chemistry and Chemical Biology, is available on request.

 Concentrations by Subject

 - chemical biology

 - organometallic chemistry

 - physical chemistry

 - polymer chemistry

 Visit the Graduate School's Tuition Rates page.